hsjoi0214/mushroom_stories/README.md

 # Testing

-Testing was done both at my local machine level and when the program was deployed on GitHub Pages.
+Testing was performed at both the local development stage and after deployment on GitHub Pages.

-## Testing done Locally
+## Local Testing

-### Debugging scenario 1
+### Debugging Scenario 1
-Trying to open the social network link.
+Non-clickable Social Network Link.

-- **Expected behaviour:** When clicked, the link should take me to the instagram account.
+- **Expected Behaviour:** Clicking the social network link should open the corresponding Instagram account.

-- **Result:** The link was not clickable and it did not react.
+- **Initial Result:** The link was unresponsive.

-- **Fix:** Changed the 'i' class of the footer code snippet.
+- **Fix:** Adjusted the 'i' class within the footer code.

     ![](assets/media/Debug01.png)

-- **Result after the fix:** When clicked, it opens up the Instagram page for the website.
+- **Result After The Fix:** The link now successfully redirects to the Instagram page.

     ![](assets/media/Debug011.png)

-### Debugging scenario 2:
+### Debugging Scenario 2:
-No option to directly go back to the top of the page on the Learn.html.
+Missing "Back to Top" Functionality (Learn.html).

-- **How it looked:** No avaialable option for users to go to the top.
+- **Initial State:** Users had no direct way to return to the top of the page.

     ![](assets/media/beforefix.png)

-- **Fix:** Added a new 'a' tag in the learn.html page and styled in style.css
+- **Fix:** Added a new 'a' tag to learn.html with styling in style.css.

     * **\<a href="#"...\</a\>**: Defines the anchor tag, creating the clickable link.
     * **href="#":**  Indicates the link should take the user to the top of the current page.